Alfresco/docs-alfresco/content-services/latest/admin/security.md

 Use this information to understand and configure ownable service.

 The idea of file ownership is present in both UNIX and Windows.
-In Alfresco Content Services, the repository has the concept of node ownership.
+In Content Services, the repository has the concept of node ownership.
 This ownership is optional and is implemented as an aspect.

 The owner of a node can have specific ACLs granted to them.
 Ownership is implemented as the dynamic authority, `ROLE_OWNER`,